djMax/homebridge-radiora/README.md

         }
 ```

+The id comes is the "Integration ID" for each light load.
+Keypads or other devices are not yet supported.
+You can find the Integration IDs in the DbXmlInfo.xml file via: "curl -O http://<controller>/DbXmlInfo.xml

-The id comes from the RadioRA software, the serial is just made up with a guid generator.
+The serial is just made up with a guid generator.

 Change host, username and password to match your install as well.
+The default is username is "lutron" and "integration" as the password.